-Steel Is One of The Most Durable Metals On Earth
+Steel Is One of The Most RESILIENT STRUCTURES On Earth

 Durability is also a key feature of steel.
 In fact, it lasts so long that it’s one of the few materials that can undergo repetitive use, making it more environmentally friendly.

 The real test of any material is how it fares against nature, in big ways and small.
 In addition to weather events, steel is resistant to natural occurrences like mold and rot.
 And as an inorganic material, you don’t have to worry about larger living things like termites or rodents, which easily find homes in materials such as timber.

 Steel is also impervious to corrosion, and special coatings can give customers a great deal of flexibility when choosing any extra treatments they may want for their unique uses and environments.

 You can count on steel to protect tenants, workers, and materials stored within your building.
 After all, what good is a building if it stays standing but harms the people inside?